 Mountain Bike Values Tank in Year 1

 For this analysis, I looked at popular mountain bikes from Trek, Specialized, Giant, and Santa Cruz, since these companies tend to sell the most new bikes, and therefore there is a good supply of bikes from these brands being sold used.
-On average, these brands’ 2016 mountain bikes are currently selling for 45% of their original MSRPs.
+On average, these brands’ year-old, 2016 mountain bikes, are currently selling for 45% of their original MSRPs.
 Interestingly, there isn’t much of a difference between the brands: the brand with the worst, year-1 resale average decline is 46%, while the best brand is 44%.
 This makes me think the 45% decline might just be universal.

 Of course, not everyone pays full MSRP for a new bike to begin with, so these losses might not be as bad as they seem.
 I’ve always negotiated new bike purchases with my local bike shop, and my guess is others do too.
 I don’t have any solid numbers on the actual sales prices for new bikes compared to their list prices, but my guess is current model year bikes get discounted by 10% at most through negotiation, promotions, etc.

 Shop employees and others in the industry do get larger discounts off list prices, so this may put some additional pressure on used bike sales.
 Many companies that offer industry discounts stipulate that the bike can never be re-sold for this very reason.
 So, my guess is while some used bikes on the market were purchased at a significant discount, the majority of the used bikes being sold are not.
-Even if many of the bikes are being sold by industry folks, it doesn’t change the fact that if you’re trying to sell your bike, you have to price your bike according to the going market rate.
+Even if many of the bikes are being sold by industry folks, it doesn’t change the fact that if you’re trying to sell your bike, you have to price it according to the going market rate.

 What About After Year 1?